zillerehman/zillerehman/README.md

-- 👋 Hi, I’m @zillerehman, I have been working as a Senior Software Test Engineer for 4 years and have diverse experience in both manual and automation testing.
+- 👋 Hi, I’m @zillerehman, I have been working as a Senior Software Test Engineer for 5 years and have diverse experience in both manual and automation testing.
 - 👀 I’m interested in Testing.
-This is an essential phase in any product life cycle; whether if it's a food, cars, or software production line, the outcomes should match what's expected and meet, satisfy the need that we created the product for.
+This is an essential phase in any product life cycle; whether it's a food, car, or software production line, the outcomes should match what's expected and meet, and satisfy the need that we created the product for.

      **Software Test Engineer**

-     January 2013–December 2018
+     January 2018–December 2022

-     Campus managment system app, Punjab, Pakistan
+     Campus Management System app, Punjab, Pakistan

      **Key Qualifications & Responsibilities**